EloisaElias/EloDataScience_DayOne/README.md

 ### Statistics
-  	Summary: Brandon Foltz explains the fundamentals of statistics like an angel.
+  	Summary: Brandon Foltz explains the fundamentals of statistics
   	Goal: Learn your TestStatistics!

   	The fun part: Brandon Foltz